What are octaves?

-To say that some note is one octave above means that the note is the same but it is in a region more acute of the instrument.
+To say that a note is one octave higher means to say that the note is the same, but it is in a higher section of the instrument.

-Pay attention the B is the 7th degree of C (read the article about degrees), doing that C be the eighth degree.
-For this is called “octave”.
+Note that B is the 7th degree of C (as we saw in the article “What are degrees?“), making C the eighth degree.
+This is why it is called “octave”.

-With occidental music we have 12 notes (12 semitones), we can conclude that on octave comprises the distance of six tones.
-Check below how in six tones we return to the base note:
+Since Western music has 12 notes (12 semitones), we can conclude that an octave comprises the distance of six whole tones.
+Check below to see how we return to the original note in 6 tones: